algolia/instantsearch/CONTRIBUTING.md

 >The more your tests resemble the way your software is used, the more confidence they can give you.

 We rely on [Jest](https://jestjs.io/) for unit tests on all flavors of InstantSearch.
-In addition, [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) is used to test interactions in React InstantSearch Hooks.
+In addition, [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) is used to test interactions in React InstantSearch.

 ### How to write a test